 I spent the break between Ancient Runes and Charms in the library doing the homework I'd been set already that morning.
 I finished just in time to make it to class with a reasonable about of time to spare.
 The Charms class was huge; all the Ravenclaw girls were taking it, along with all four Gryffindor boys.
 Lynn Fritz from my Care of Magical Creatures class was also there.
 I took the seat Tavi had thankfully remembered to save me.
 He knew I liked the end seat, so I had nobody on my right side.
 James and Lily were in front of me, Sirius on the other side of Tavi, and Remus and Peter behind.
 Lynn was next to Lily and Fifi was doing her best to attract Sirius' attention on his other side.
 I hoped this isn't where I would always sit in this class.

 "So are you friends with all the Gryffindors now?"
 I whispered to Octavius as quietly as I could.

 "What can I say?
 They love me," he grinned.
 Sirius punched him in the shoulder and drew his attention away from me.
 I couldn't say that I minded.

-Saturday night, all the girls were getting ready to go to the welcome back party the Gryffindors were throwing in their common room.
+The Saturday evening after the first full week back, all the girls were getting ready to go to the welcoming party the Gryffindors were throwing in their common room.
 Only fifth years and up were allowed to attend.
-Bridget and Ali were trying to convince me to go, and with every word, Fifi was looking more and more like she'd swallowed an entire glass of lemon juice.
+Bridget and Ali were trying to convince me to go, and with every word, Fifi was looking more and more like she'd swallowed some polyjuice potion or something.

 "It will be such a great time," Bridget urged, "come on, Jane.
-If you aren't having fun in the first five minutes, you can leave.
+If you aren't having a good time in the first five minutes, you can leave.
 It's not that long of a walk back to our common room from theirs."